Monica Tran Xuan

 My fields of interests are Macroeconomics, International Economics, and Public Finance.
 My current research is related to topics of open economies and inequality.

 I will be available for interviews at the 2020 ASSA Meeting in San Diego, as well as via Skype.

-This paper proposes a theory of external debt accumulation based on the government’s motive for redistribution.
+This paper proposes a theory of external debt sustainability based on the government’s motive for redistribution.
 I study a small open economy model in which taxes are distortionary and the government has a redistributive concern and faces endogenous borrowing constraints due to its lack of commitment.
 Given these borrowing constraints, the value of financial autarky determines the sustainable level of debt.
-I find that external borrowing allows for more redistribution, measured as the difference in individual utilities, than in financial autarky at the same level of efficiency cost in terms of the labor distortion.
-Endogenously, the government’s need to redistribute makes financial autarky costly by introducing high and volatile labor distortions.
-The theory can quantitatively account for the recent external debt’s buildup in Italy and the positive correlation between pre-tax income inequality and external debt across countries.
-The optimal austerity policies responding to a negative productivity shock are increasing external borrowing and redistribution while reducing redistribution to repay debt in the future.
+Financial autarky is endogenously costly because, in this case, redistribution requires high labor taxes, which distort labor supply and reduce the economy's efficiency.
+Having access to external financing allows the government to have more redistribution, measured as the differences in individual utilities, than in financial autarky at the same level of efficiency cost.
+Quantitatively, the theory can account for the external debt’s recent buildup in Italy and is consistent with the positive correlation between pre-tax income inequality and external debt across countries and time periods.
+In response to a negative productivity shock, the optimal austerity policies are increasing external borrowing and redistribution while reducing redistribution to repay debt in the future.
 The magnitude of these responses varies with the underlying wage inequality.

 Latest version: September 2019.
 First version: November 2017